 Section 2: Renewable Energy Resources

 Renewable energy resources come from natural processes that have been happening for billions of years and will continue to occur.
 Sun, wind, water, and geothermal energy are considered inexhaustible energy resources since they can never run out.
-There are advantages and disadvantages to each type of energy source.
+However, there are advantages and disadvantages to each type of energy source.

 Wind farms use large numbers of windmills to generate electricity.
 Wind energy is nonpolluting and relatively inexpensive.
-Unfortunately, few regions in the world have winds that are strong and steady enough to harness as much as they’d like.
+Unfortunately, few regions in the world have strong and steady winds to harness as much as they’d like.
 It’s also an unreliable energy source since wind doesn’t always blow.

-Biofuels or biomass energy is energy that is produced by burning organic matter, such as wood, food scraps, and alcohol.
+Biofuels or biomass energy is produced by burning organic matter, such as wood, food scraps, and alcohol.
 Burning wood is the most common biomass fuel, but it can cause pollution and disrupt natural habitats when trees are cut down.
-Trash burning power plants can burn garbage to generate electricity, but pollution and toxic ash present a problem.
-Corn can be distilled into an alcohol, such as ethanol, but this process uses more energy than the ethanol produces.
+Trash-burning power plants can burn garbage to generate electricity, but pollution and toxic ash present a problem.
+Corn can be distilled into alcohol, such as ethanol, but this process uses more energy than ethanol produces.

 - List one advantage and one disadvantage to wind energy.